 According to the firm bio, Cipollone had experience handling cases involving government contract matters, tax disputes, consumer fraud, crisis management, congressional investigations and insurance litigation, just to name a few.
 Before joining this firm, Cipollone worked at Kirkland & Ellis LLP.

 One previous high-profile case Cipollone worked on included a class-action lawsuit against Equifax.
 He was on the 11-person legal team that defended customers who had their personal data, including social security numbers, exposed in a major data breach.
-The cyberattack reportedly impacted as many as 145 million customers.
+The cyberattack impacted as many as 145 million customers, NBC News reported.

 He is licensed to practice law in Washington D.C. and Illinois.
 Cipollone earned a bachelor’s degree at Fordham University in 1988.
 He attended law school at the University of Chicago and served as the managing editor of the University of Chicago Law Review, graduating in 1991.

 Cipollone’s legal background also included time spent working under a different administration.
 He was an attorney in the Justice Department during the administration of President George H.W.
-Bush.
+Bush, Bloomberg reported.
 He served under Attorney General William P. Barr focused on communications and special projects.

 4. Cipollone Is Close With Fox News Commentator Laura Ingraham & Was Described as a ‘Big Trump Supporter’ Before He Was Hired as White House Counsel

-Pat Cipollone and his family have long been friends with Fox News host Laura Ingraham, who has been described as an “ally” of President Trump.
-Ingraham praised Cipollone before his appointment as White House counsel as “Whip smart, dedicated, tough but fair-minded, respected by both sides of the aisle.
+Cipollone and his family have long been friends with Fox News host Laura Ingraham.
+Ingraham praised Cipollone before his appointment as White House counsel, describing him in a tweet as “Whip-smart, dedicated, tough but fair-minded, respected by both sides of the aisle.
 (And a great friend to many—incl me.)”

 According to the Washington Post, she views Cipollone as her “spiritual mentor” and godfather.
 She described in her book “Power to the People” that Cipollone played a significant role in her conversion to Catholicism.
 Ingraham added that Cipollone and his wife were also very supportive of her during her battle with cancer in 2005.